HChenX/AppRetentionHook/README-en.md

 * This is a Lsp module,You need to install Lsp activate.
 * #### Usage:
-    * First: install the Lsp module on your phone.
+    * First: Install this Lsp module into your phone.
-    * Next: open Lsp app, and activation the module.
-    * Last: Select ` System framework(system) ` And `Powerkeeper(if have)`.
-And now must reboot.
+    * Secondly：Click the Lsp icon to enter the Lsp interface, Select this module and activate it.
+    * At last：Tick the scope:
+    * [MIUI] `system`&`powerkeeper[if have]`
+    * [OPPO] `Athena`&`battery`&`system`
+    * Then restart your phone and it will work normally.

-- The module achieving app retention by modifying the system kill logic through Hook.
+- This module uses the kill logic of the hook system to keep the background application alive。
-- The module is designed for the Miui of Android 13 `Miui14`.
-Android 14 and 12 and 11 can also be used, but the effect is unknown.
-- But please note that non Miui system Android 13 is also my recommended option.
-Can be used normally.
+- This module is suitable
+  for: `HyperOS(A14)` `MIUI14(A13,A12,A11)` `OPPO系统(A14,A13,A12)` `AOSP(A14,A13,A12,A11)`
+  and other.

 # 🌟Module Effect

-- After personal testing, app retention time growth.
-And Hardly encountered app kill situation.
+- After personal testing, the retention time of the background App has increased greatly, and there has been no background killing for a long time.
-- What surprised me was that after half a day , most apps weren't killed by the system.
-- ` Like QQ Bilibili TikTok Twitter Youtube And more test pass , they dont be killed. `
+- To my great surprise, even after one night, the app survived in the background and was not killed.
+- `These include, but are not limited to: TikTok GitHub(Android) Twitter(X) Telegram YouTobe and other software`

 # 💡Module Description